 And if you haven’t started prepping anything yet, don’t worry!
 You still have quite a few days left to prepare for Thanksgiving.

 Want to see more of Jamie Oliver?
-You can catch Jamie’s 15 Minute Meals every Monday to Thursday at 5 p.m.
+You can catch Jamie’s Quick & Easy Food every Wednesday at 9 p.m.
 ET.